sage-code/maj/README.md

 Maj is a logic auxiliary language, with following attributes:

-1. Familiar  - uses familiar and popular sounds;
+1. Efficient - simple alphabet and short words;
-2. Efficient - simple alphabet and short words;
+2. Accesible - has comprehensive and public documentation;
-3. Accesible - has comprehensive and public documentation;
+1. Familiar  - uses familiar words and popular sounds;

 **Purpose ...**

-Maj is designed for artificial rezoning;
+Maj is designed for artificial rezoning but has also other uses:

-1. Maj is for study;
+1. Maj is for study other languages;
-2. Maj is for business;
+2. Maj is for making friends;
 3. Maj is for entertainment;

 **Rad more:** [use case](case.md)